ecoco/ecocode_minify/README.md

 	modman init
 	modman clone https://github.com/Fantus/ecocode_minify.git

-please note, if you using modman without the "--copy" flag you have to set
+please note, if you are using modman without the "--copy" flag you have to set

 	dev/template/allow_symlink